 How does Zookeeper work?

 The data within Zookeeper is divided across multiple collection of nodes and this is how it achieves its high availability and consistency.
-In case a node fails, Zookeeper can perform instant failover migration; e.g. if a master node fails, a new one is selected in real-time by polling within an ensemble.
+In case a node fails, Zookeeper can perform instant failover migration; e.g. if a leader node fails, a new one is selected in real-time by polling within an ensemble.
 A client connecting to the server can query a different node if the first one fails to respond.

 Image describes one Kafka cluster and one Zookeeper in three different servers, and shows how the Zookeeper's collaborate with each other.